attini-cloud-solutions/cdk-with-attini-examples/README.rst

 cdk-with-attini-examples
 ==========================

-In this project, we see an examples in reference to the `Attini CDK documentation <https://docs.attini.io/knowledge-bank/attini-and-the-aws-cdk.html>`_.
+In this project, we see examples in reference to the `Attini CDK documentation <https://docs.attini.io/knowledge-bank/attini-and-the-aws-cdk.html>`_.

 #. synthesize-with-attini-package
 #. synthesize-and-deploy-with-attini-runner